 We are delighted to welcome the inaugural cohort of UCD Innovation Fellows for 2021.
 We look forward to working with and learning from the following UCD Academic Staff Members as they join the UCD Innovation Academy.

-Learn more about the Fellows and their ambitions for 2021 by clicking on their names or going to our team page here.
+Learn more about the Fellows and their ambitions for 2021 by going to our team page here.